Frequently Asked Questions

 Why is a skill testing question required to award a prize?

-Answering an unaided, time-limited skill testing question is a legal requirement to give away a prize in Saskatchewan, Manitoba, Ontario, New Brunswick, Prince Edward Island, and the Yukon.
+Answering an unaided, time-limited skill testing question is a legal requirement to give away a prize in Saskatchewan, Manitoba, Ontario, Prince Edward Island, and the Yukon.

 Can I use therapeutic aids such as Nicotine Replacement Therapy (NRT) or prescription cessation medication during The Challenge?